silverbulletmd/silverbullet/website/API/tag.md

 `spec` is a table that can contain:
 * `name` (required) the name of the tag
+* `metatable` to set a custom Lua metatable for objects with this tag.
 * `mustValidate` a boolean defining whether or not schema validation must pass for the object to be indexed
 * `schema` [[Schema]] to validate against
-* `metatable` to set a custom Lua metatable for objects with this tag.
+* `validate` callback function invoked when an objects needs to be validated, returns `nil` or an error message.
 * `transform` callback function invoked when an object with tag `name` has been indexed.
 Allows you to make changes to it, skip indexing altogether or generate additional objects.

 When `tag.define` is called multiple times with the same `name`, the specs will be merged.
 This e.g. enables overriding the schema of a built-in tag, or augment it with a custom `transform` callback.